comp-tox-jhu/CompToxLab/docs/omics/transcriptomics/rna_seq/deg.md

 res <- data.frame(results(dds))
 ```

-Nice what we have done is taken count data and a meta data file, defined our formula (~ condition), performed differential expression, and collected our results as a data.frame!
+Nice what we have done is taken count data and a meta data file, defined our formula (~ condition + characteristics_ch1.4), performed differential expression, and collected our results as a data.frame!
 However, if you click on the results, you'll notice that `GeneID` isn't super informative!
 They are just numbers.
 To get gene names we will need to map it back to our annotation file:

 ```R
 # add gene names to the results